-- 1. Understand the fundamental concepts of quantum behavior of matter in its micro state and experimental evidence to dual nature of matter, and physical significance and applications of wave function. - 2.
+- 1. Understand the fundamental concepts of quantum behaviour of matter in its micro state and experimental evidence to dual nature of matter, and physical significance and applications of wave function. - 2.
 Understand the characteristics of intrinsic semiconductor, extrinsic semiconductor, p-n junction diode and Zener diode, and applications of Hall effect. - 3.
-Understand radiative and non-radiative recombination process in semiconductors and working of optoelectronic devices: LED, semiconductor laser, solar cell, PIN, Avalanche Photodiodes and their applications. - 4.
+Understand radiative and non-radiative recombination processes in semiconductors and working of optoelectronic devices: LED, semiconductor laser, solar cell, PIN, Avalanche Photodiodes and their applications. - 4.
 Understand the basic principles, construction, working and applications of various lasers and optical fibers, and causes for attenuation in optical fibers. - 5.
 Understand different types of dielectric polarization mechanisms, properties and applications of different dielectric and magnetic materials.
 Understand properties and applications of superconductors,

 - CO1.
-Explain fundamental concepts of quantum behavior of matter in its microstate and experimental evidence to dual nature of matter, physical significance and application of wave function.
+Explain fundamental concepts of quantum behaviour of matter in its microstate and experimental evidence to dual nature of matter, physical significance and application of wave function.
 BTL 2,3. - CO2.
 Explain characteristics of intrinsic semiconductor, extrinsic semiconductors, p-n junction diode and Zener diode, and applications of Hall effect.
 BTL 2, 3 - CO3.
-Distinguish radiative and non-radiative recombination process in semiconductors.
+Distinguish radiative and non-radiative recombination processes in semiconductors.
 Explain the working and applications of optoelectronic devices: LED, semiconductor laser, solar cell, PIN, Avalanche photodiodes.
 BTL 2, 3. - CO4.
 Explain the basic principles, construction, working and applications of various lasers and optical fibers, and causes for attenuation in optical fibers.
 BTL 2, 3 - CO5.
 Explain different types of dielectric polarization mechanisms, properties and applications of different dielectric and magnetic materials.
 Explain properties and applications of superconductors.
-BTL 2, 3
+BTL 2, 3 extrinsic semiconductors, carrier generation and recombination, Hall effect and its applications, p-n junction diode, Zener diode and their V-I characteristics, and the effect of temperature on it.